farsonJava/catalog/README.md

 The front end aspect of this project is minimal and serves only as a hook for implementing backend processes.
-Persistence is achieved in this project using file I/O streams in order to showcase the usage of init() and destroy() methods from the java servlet api so far as they can be the points at which data is retrieved (on initilization) or written to a database (on destroy).
+Persistence is achieved in this project using file I/O streams in order to showcase the usage of init() and destroy() methods from the java servlet api so far as they can be the points at which data is retrieved (on initialization) or written to a database (on destroy).

 In order to run this application you need Tomcat 9+.